svin24/svin24.github.io/content/blog/Does-Rust-belong-in-Linux.md

 I designed myself, but I am using it [to write a kernel][helios].
 [Like Rust][redox], Hare is demonstrably useful for writing kernels with.
-One might even go so far as to suggest that I consider it superior to C for this purpose, given that I chose to to write Helios in Hare it rather than C, despite my extensive background in C. But the question remains: does Hare belong in the Linux kernel?
+One might even go so far as to suggest that I consider it superior to C for this purpose, given that I chose to to write Helios in Hare rather than C, despite my extensive background in C. But the question remains: does Hare belong in the Linux kernel?